sykacek/reverbationTime/README.md

 # reverbationTime
-software for plotting and analazing reverb from .wav files
+software for plotting and analazing reverbation from .wav files